-New Jersey Resources Corporation is a New Jersey corporation formed in 1981 pursuant to a corporate reorganization.
-We are a diversified energy services holding company whose principal business is the distribution of natural gas through a regulated utility, investing in and operating clean energy projects and natural gas storage and transportation assets, and providing other retail and wholesale energy services to customers.
+New Jersey Resources Corporation is a New Jersey corporation and a diversified energy services holding company whose principal business is the distribution of natural gas through a regulated utility, investing in and operating clean energy projects and natural gas storage and transportation assets, and providing other retail and wholesale energy services to customers.
 We are an exempt holding company under Section 1263 of the Energy Policy Act of 2005.